wp-plugins/radio-station/readme.txt

 * Fix to mismatched flush rewrite rules flag function name
 * Fix to undefined index warnings for new Schedule Overrides
 * Fix to not 404 author pages for DJs without blog posts
+* Fix to implode blog array for Show blog post listing

 = 2.2.7 =
 * Dutch translation added (Thank you to André Dortmont for the file!)